aghast/lbac-python/ch03/bytecode.md

 ```
 def compile(self):
     """
-    Compile the current state of the object into a Python `CodeType`
+    Compile the current state of the object into a Python =CodeType=
     object.
 Because of data format conversions, this method can be
     called more than once as the object changes.
     Return a new CodeType object.